 On the left is the plug/cord for the foot pedal, on the right is the plug cord for the power.

-the one on the right is for the power
+Smaller one is the foot pedal the one on the right is for the power |

 This is for the US model.
 I hope this helps!